-With endless digital entertainment options at their fingertips, it can be easy for kids to get comfortable in the A/C and barely leave the house.
+With endless digital entertainment options at their fingertips, it can be easy for kids to barely leave the house.
 But with so many adventures to be had when it’s nice outside, that would be a shame.
-As a parent, you have an awesome opportunity to set some guidelines to ensure your kids have a healthy and productive summer that they can enjoy in the moment and look back on fondly some day.
+As a parent, you have an awesome opportunity to set guidelines ensuring your kids have a great summer.

 Children thrive on routines.
-While every family’s routine will look a little different, it can be helpful for everyone to have a consistent schedule to organize your lives around.
+While every family’s summer routine will look different, it can be helpful to have a consistent schedule to organize around.